hyoungjoojin/notes/content/web-development/sse/_index.md

 Clients using SSE have built-in support for automatic reconnection.
 When the connection is lost, the client will automatically attempt to reconnect to the server after a specified timeout period.
+Disconnecting a client from the server will trigger the client for reconnection attempts, and this can be disabled by either sending a 204 response code or implementing a custom disconnection event on the client.

+### Graceful Shutdown

+When the client disconnects, the server is notified and can perform any necessary cleanup operations.
+Even if the client does not disconnect gracefully, the server can still detect this disconnection through TCP timeouts.

 ## SSE Limitations